 Here’s what you can do:

-- Create integrated campaigns: Develop campaigns across your SaaS demand generation that leverage multiple channels, such as content marketing and social media.
+- Create integrated campaigns: Develop campaigns that leverage multiple channels, such as content marketing and social media.

 - Measure and optimize: Regularly analyze your channels’ performance.
 Then, based on the data, adjust your strategy for consistent efficiency.